Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 The food is the second.

 Flavia is Italian-Malawian, and the kitchen reads as exactly that — pasta made the morning you eat it, often paired with vegetables that came out of the kitchen garden an hour earlier.
 The menu shifts with what's ready: green beans in November, the first tomatoes in late summer, citrus from the trees out by the pool in the cooler months.
-If you've ever wondered what Italian food on a Malawi tea estate actually tastes like, this is the answer — and it's less rustic than the description suggests.
+If you've ever wondered what Italian food on a Malawi tea country actually tastes like, this is the answer — and it's less rustic than the description suggests.
 The technique is Italian, the ingredients are local, and the resulting plates are quietly confident.

 Italian cotoletta dish served at The Thyolo House restaurant